spacedogXYZ/common-cause-share/_posts/2020-11-20-peaceful-transfer-of-power-lets-move-forward-together.md

 shortlink: /peaceful-transfer-of-power-video
 title: "Peaceful Transfer Of Power: Let's Move Forward Together"
 share_header: You're almost done!
-share_subhead: Use these sharing tools to spread the word
+share_subhead: Use these sharing tools to spread the word!
 share_text: "Democracy means we pick our leaders.
 No matter what we endure as a country -pandemics, wars, hard times- the will of the people always prevails.
   It’s time we move #ForwardTogether with the leaders we the people chose.